 These methods can reduce indoor temperatures by about 5 C, according to Gallavardin.

 Reducing heat in cities with more trees and green corridors

 But passive cooling isn't only about directly lowering indoor temperatures — it's also about reducing surface temperatures on the buildings and surrounding areas.
 Because it's not easy to stay cool in concrete jungles with little shade.

 "When the streets and sidewalks are just basking in heat all day, those materials are perfect thermal storage mass and continue to radiate heat back to the environment all night," said Rempel.
 "So that takes away some of the night ventilation resources and makes air conditioners work harder."

-"By having at least 10 meters of greenery on the front of your buildings, you can reduce the surface temperature by 5 degrees Celsius," Ayu Sukma Adelia, an architect from the Cooling Singapore Research Project, told DW's Global 3000.
+"By having at least 10 meters of greenery on the front of your buildings, you can reduce the surface temperature by 5 degrees Celsius," said Ayu Sukma Adelia, an architect from the Cooling Singapore Research Project.

-For Nasir, who was dealing with another particularly hot day in Berlin, the idea of passive cooling sounds appealing.
+For Nasir, who was dealing with another particularly hot day in the sweltering Berlin 2022 summer, the idea of passive cooling sounded appealing.

 "I welcome any solution so I don't have to sweat anymore," he said as he sat in a dark room and sprayed himself with water.